afaneh92/unpack-kernel-tools/README.md

 #If your had lzma and un unlzma issue just do this steps

--In terminal type "gksu nautilus".
+-In terminal type "sudo gksu nautilus".

 -If gksu not installed just type "sudo apt-get install gksu", then back to step above.